FALL NEWSLETTER 2017

 Sunday, December 3, 2017

 Join Museum of Walking for a contemplative Full Moon walk celebrating the Cold Moon.
-More details to come.
+More info in our "Walks" section.

 Saturday, March 17, 2018